JardaniWorld/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This code returns the number of elements in a singly linked list
+Tshis code adds a new node to the beginning of a linked list